SimonButtazzi/node-red-contrib-boolean-parser/README.md

 ### Strict input

-If a value cant't be treaten as `true` or `false` by comparing current input value to available formats (see [Supportet output formats][]),
+If a value can't be treaten as `true` or `false` by comparing current input value to available formats (see [Supportet output formats][]),

 * it will be handled as `null` in case of strict input is enabled